ingava/advanced-JS-concepts/README.md

 }
 console.log(person) // "Elie"
 ```
-@his is bad practice, never do this!
+This is bad practice, never do this!

 ### 2. Object/implicit `this`